Davidson4376/windows-uwp.fr-fr/windows-apps-src/security/microsoft-passport-login-auth-service.md

     {
         //In the real world you would use an API to add Passport signing info to server for the signed in _account.
         //For this tutorial we do not implement a WebAPI for our server and simply mock the server locally
-        //The CreatePassportKey method handles adding the Microsoft Passport account locally to the device using the KeyCredential Manager
+        //The CreatePassportKey method handles adding the Windows Hello account locally to the device using the KeyCredential Manager

         //Using the userId the existing account should be found and updated.
         AuthService.AuthService.Instance.PassportUpdateDetails(userId, deviceId, publicKey, keyAttestationResult);